CMU-Perceptual-Computing-Lab/openpose/doc/demo_quick_start.md

 #### Additional Model with Lower False Positives
+Disclaimer: It must use the Nvidia GPU version.

 Do you need a model with less false positives but the same runtime performance and GPU requirements?
 You can download the `BODY_25B` pre-trained model from the OpenPose training repository: [BODY_25B Model - Option 2 (Recommended)](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/tree/master/experimental_models#body_25b-model---option-2-recommended).